dconlrn/dconlrn.github.io/mlyw.md

 - Age and Health

 Age and health are linked (they have a relationship).
-As you get older your health gets worse, unless your not human or discovered some kind of magic your not sharing with the rest of us.
+As you get older your health gets worse, unless you're not human or discovered some kind of magic you're not sharing with the rest of us.

 For the above example of age and health a data table might look something like this: